wp-plugins/category-posts-in-custom-menu/readme.txt

 1. Go to Appearance > Menu to enable/disable and set the options for the replacement of Category / Post Tag links by their posts.

 == Changelog ==

+0.9.4

+* Fix http://wordpress.org/support/topic/date-fields-for-menu-title-dont-work due to variable $string that has been moved out of the global scope in new Wordpress release.

 0.9.3